planetlearning/planetlearning.github.io/pages/micromaster/profiles/DominiqueOyco.md

 My Sample Projects
 -------------------------
-The following are two of the projects I have worked on over the year
+The following are two of the projects I have worked on over the year:

 - ***RAISING SPIRITS MULTIPLAYER CARD GAME***
   - Raising spirits is an online multiplayer co-op card game where you cooperate with other players to defeat the boss.
 This game was developed by me and four other developers, an artist, a musician, and a writer.